ARMmbed/mbed-os-5-docs/docs/tools/offline/mbed-studio.md

 Using the product update functionality in Eclipse returns a timestamp error.
 Workaround: This error does not prevent the product from successfully updating.

-#### FAQ
+### FAQ

 This section includes common questions and answers.

 Q: How can I tell if I already have a working Java install?
-A: From the command-line, run: java -version.
+A: From the command-line, run: `java -version`.
 You have a working Java install if you see something similar to the following:

 `java version "1.8.0_141"`
 `Java(TM) SE Runtime Environment (build 1.8.0_141-b15)`
 `Java HotSpot(TM) 64-Bit Server VM (build 25.141-b15, mixed mode)`

 If not, follow the instructions earlier in this document to install Java.

 Q: I have Java installed.
 Why won’t Mbed Studio launch?